hschellman/merge-utils-test/_sources/Notes.rst.txt

   - I had to add a gh-pages branch by hand

-  - I adapted `<https://github.com/ammaraskar/sphinx-action>`_ from Ammar Askar
+  - I adapted `<https://github.com/ammaraskar/sphinx-action>`_ from Ammar Askar but it insisted on using python 3.8 which broke the 3.9 features in our code.
+So I wrote a much simpler one myself.

-  - The action can be found at `sphinx.yml <https://github.com/hschellman/DataChallengeWork-loginator/blob/develop/.github/workflows/sphinx.yml>`_
+  - The action can be found at `https://github.com/DUNE/merge-utils/blob/main/.github/workflows/sphinx.yml`_

   - I was not able to get the programoutput extension to work as adding a pip install for it did not work.
 So command line syntax is added by hand.